Introduction to Teradata Referential Integrity

 Purge Referential Integrity Violations

-Here are the methods of how you can restore data integrity after adding referential integrity checking:
+Here are the methods to restore data integrity after implementing referential integrity checks:

 The syntax for adding Standard Referential Integrity